RenderKit/oidn/doc/api.md

 Image     float3   output               output image; can be one of the input
                                         images

+float              hdrScale         NaN HDR color values are interpreted such
+                                        that, multiplied by this scale, a value of 1 corresponds to a luminance level of 100 cd/m²; if set to NaN, the scale is computed automatically (*default*)

-int                maxMemoryMB     6000 approximate maximum amount of memory to
+int                maxMemoryMB     6000 approximate maximum amount of scratch
-                                        use in megabytes (actual memory usage
+                                        memory to use in megabytes (actual
-                                        may be higher); limiting memory usage
+                                        memory usage may be higher)

-                                        may cause slower denoising due to
-                                        internally splitting the image into
-                                        overlapping tiles, but cannot cause the
-                                        denoising to fail
+const int          alignment            when manually denoising the image in
+                                        tiles, the tile size and offsets should be multiples of this amount of pixels

+const int          overlap              when manually denoising the image in
+                                        tiles, the tiles should overlap by this amount of pixels

 --------- -------- ----------- -------- ---------------------------------------
 : Parameters supported by the `RTLightmap` filter.